rakshitkadam/Real-Time-Chat-Application/Notes.md

    socket as 1:1 mappping of client with server, so if two clients are present, so two sockets would be present(client1:backend , client2: backend).Although the backend has only one instance running, but it will have two different sockets.
 The code on backend is responsible to connect the socket to a specific room
+   Note: In sockets, whenever we emit a event in a room, the event will be broadcasted to all sockets in the room except the sender, that is the reason why when we event of typing, the event doesn't return to sender, or else the moment he started to type, he would have also got the typing indicator

    * In backend, we joined the socket to room which is user._id, so that whenenver other user sends a message, the frontend will emit the event {"new message", newMessage} and then backend will listen that, and send it to all users in the group via event {"messsage